dxdbg/udi/libudi/README.md

 ## Testing ##

-`cargo test` will pull down a release from [native-file-tests](https://github.com/dxdbg/native-file-tests) and launch binaries from that distribution as debuggees.
+The integration tests expect that a release from [native-file-tests](https://github.com/dxdbg/native-file-tests) has been extracted as the directory `native-file-tests` in the cargo manifest directory.
+The tests will launch binaries from this distribution as debuggees.

 ## Implementation Notes